 - Wrap the head of evergreen trees in clear plastic overnight.

-- The Common Big Bag is a perfect deciduous trees for protection
+- The Common Big Bag is perfect for deciduous tree protection

 - Wrap the bark of young trees.
 Animals such as rabbits love young trees as a tasty snack.